When Americans think of “work,” we often think about 9-to-5 shifts, 15-minute breaks, a minimum wage of $7.25 or a 40-hour workweek.

 Contract labor is also on the rise.
 Many people are opting to work as much as possible through freelance, temporary and “gig economy” jobs, like driving for Uber or Lyft.

-To put it bluntly, despite paying a lower minimum wage than many countries, very few industrialized nations put in more hours than the U.S.
+To put it shortly, despite paying a lower minimum wage than many countries, no other industrialized nation on the planet puts in more hours than the U.S.

-The U.S. ranks 11 out of the 38 countries on the list in terms of the most workweek hours.
-Costa Rica, Korea, Russia and Greece stand at the top of the list.
+On the flip side, the U.S. ranks 22 out of the 36 countries on the list in terms of workweek hours.
+Chile, Greece, Korea and Costa Rica stand at the top of the list.
 However, no one works harder than Mexico.
-There, labor laws cap the work week at 48 hours rather than 44.
+There, labor laws cap the workweek at 48 hours rather than 44.

 There are ways to maintain a better work-life balance, even just based on your career choice.
-But in a 2017 poll conducted by Paychex, 25% of Americans reported feeling stressed about work an average of three days a week, with 15% stating that long or erratic work hours is the most stressful part of their job.
+But in a 2017 poll conducted by ABC News, 26 percent of Americans still reported feelings of working too hard.

-Compared to the 13% who responded the same way to a 1960 Harris Poll about feeling work stress, Paychex’s figure indicates that Americans are feeling more overworked than ever.
+Compared to the 13 percent who responded the same way to a 1960 Harris Poll, ABC’s figure indicates that Americans are feeling more overworked than ever.

 So, Why the Disparity in Workweeks?